 - Have multiple stacking trays on your desk for work to be done, work completed, ingoing and outgoing items, and items to be filed.

-- Keep print-outs and papers you need on a regular basis close at hand in a bin as well.
+- Keep print-outs and papers you regularly need close at hand in a bin.

-- Label one as a “Master Copy”.
-This alerts you to make more copies when you get to it, and prevents you from running out of your last form completely.
+- Label one as a “Master Copy.”
+This alerts you to make more copies when you get to it, preventing you from completely running out of your final form.

 - Make “folders” in your e-mail box by person, project, and topic.

 - Clean out your e-mail frequently by putting things in the folder they belong in.
-“Star” items that are of importance, and that you need to act on.
-Make sure that you do so quickly to get this item off your plate.
+“Star” items that are of importance and that you need to act on.
+Ensure you do so quickly to get this item off your plate.

 - Answer every e-mail and return every phone call before you leave for the day.

-To walk away from, and into a clean slate each day, is a positive and dramatic shift.
+Walking into a clean slate daily is a positive and dramatic shift.

 Spring Clean Your Life: At School